hanickadot/compile-time-regular-expressions/README.md

 # Compile time regular expressions

+> This library is highly experimental and API will change in future.

 It's a library which provides a regular expression parsing during compile time and also compile time evaluation of them.

 In case of an error in your pattern it gives you simple static_assert failure and not a long and crazy error somewhere in a templated code.